kubernetes-sigs/gateway-api/geps/gep-1713/index.md

       ```

 1. A listener on a ListenerSet without a defined port
-    - If the implementation supports dynamic port assignment :
+    - If the implementation supports `ListenerSetDynamicPortAssignment` :
       - The listener must have the following status :
         ```
         name: listener-without-port